Words Transmit Images

 The truth is that faith comes by hearing.
 Whether you are hearing me or hearing the weather forecast, faith comes by hearing.
 Spoken words transmit a corresponding spirit.
 Fear-filled words produce fear in those who hear and receive them.
 Faith-filled words produce faith in those who hear and receive them.

-Then the Apostle Paul stated in Romans 8:2, “...the law of the Spirit of life in Christ Jesus hath made me free from the law of sin and death.”
+Then the Apostle Paul stated in Romans 8:2, “For the law of the Spirit of life in Christ Jesus has made me free from the law of sin and death.”

 How did that spirit of life which was in Christ Jesus get in Him?
 It was resident in God’s Word and Jesus was the Word personified!

-Jesus admonished the disciples, “...take heed what ye hear...”
-(Mark 4:24) You should not sit under teaching you know is in error, because that spirit of error is being transmitted – even though you may know that it is wrong – it will eventually affect you if you hear it long enough.
+Jesus admonished the disciples, “Take heed what you hear” (Mark 4:24).
+You should not sit under teaching you know is in error because that spirit of error is being transmitted.
+Even though you may know that it is wrong, it will eventually affect you if you hear it long enough.

 Some people are like that horse.
 They don’t always know the difference between the hay and the sticks.
 The spirit of error is transmitted through words.
 Jesus gave us good advice when he said, “take heed what you hear.”
 In other words, don’t give your ears to wrong teaching.